eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 mechanisms foreseen to enable and secure remote presentation flows in which the Wallet Unit and the Relying Party interact over the internet.
-- [Section 4.5](#45-wscd-architecture-types) briefly discusses the different architecture types a Wallet Providers may use for implementing one or more Wallet Secure Cryptographic Device(s) into their Wallet Solutions.
+- [Section 4.5](#45-wscd-architecture-types) briefly discusses the different architecture types a Wallet Providers may use for implementing a Wallet Secure Cryptographic Device into their Wallet Solutions.
 - [Section 4.6](#46-state-diagrams) presents state diagrams for all of the main entities and components in the EUDI Wallet ecosystem, discussing all of the states a particular component can be in, as well as the conditions triggering state transitions.
-- [Section 4.7](#47-pseudonyms) discusses how pseudonyms will be implemented and used within a Wallet Unit.
+- [Section 4.7](#47-possible-implementations-of-pseudonyms) discusses how pseudonyms can be implemented and used within a Wallet Unit.

 ### 4.2 Design principles